 Choose the Correct Aerator Type for Your Faucet

 If the aerator on your sink is rusty or damaged, it’s time for a new one.
 Aerators come in various styles and sizes and are typically found in stores.
 Be sure to pick the right size and type for your faucet to fit appropriately.

 These faucets.) are the most common type.
-They work by screwing into the end of the spout and, as implied by the name, do not move.
+They work by screwing into the end of the spout and, as the name implies, do not move.

 Male or Female Aerators

-Before you add or replace your [faucet’s aerator], you need to determine the threading type – male or female.
-If there are threads on the out exterior of your kitchen faucet, it is male threaded.
+Before you add or replace your faucet’s aerator, you need to determine the threading type – male or female.
+If there are threads on the exterior of your kitchen faucet, it is male threaded.
 This requires that you purchase a FEMALE threaded aerator to fit over it.
 On the other hand, if there are threads inside your Female Threaded Fuctive, it will require a MALE Thread Aerator.

 Female aerators have threads on the inside.
 Female aerators are used on male faucet spouts with external threads.
-Male aerators have external threads and are connected to faucet spouts with internal threads.
+Male aerators have exterior threads connected to faucet spouts with internal threads.

-Most aerators have an outward and inner thread divided by a thin washer on the inside of the device.
+Most aerators have an outward and inner thread divided by a thin inside of the device.

 Because they extend from the faucet spout, visible aerators are easy to spot.